nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 1. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

+1. When you open TAssist for the first time, the app displays sample data.
+A data file will be saved to your device only after you issue your first command.

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`list student`** and pressing Enter will list all students added.<br>
    Some example commands you can try: